ivancristina/ivancristina.github.io/_posts/2017-06-05-Intercultura.markdown

 At midday we were again on our way, and after a daylong guided trip around Catania, we finally returned home, just like the following days.
 <img class="roundrect" src="/img/Intercultura/Visit.jpg">

-On Wednesday, after an hour of lesson at school (which allowed the guys to realize the differences between our school systems), we went to the <a href="http://www.aeroclubcatania.com" target="_blank">Catania Aeroclub</a>, and thanks to the teachers, the Aeroclub staff and the pilot Stefano Mirulla, we had the chance to board the Aeroclub’s aircrafts and talk directly to the pilots (and of course taking photos with them, teachers included).
+On Wednesday, after an hour of lesson at school (which allowed the guys to realize the differences between our school systems), we went to the [Catania Aeroclub](http://www.aeroclubcatania.com), and thanks to the teachers, the Aeroclub staff and the pilot Stefano Mirulla, we had the chance to board the Aeroclub’s aircrafts and talk directly to the pilots (and of course taking photos with them, teachers included).
 Once we finished, the bus brought us to a trip to Acicastello and Acireale, and then back home.
 <img class="roundrect" src="/img/Intercultura/Aeroclub.jpg">

 On Thursday we first visited the Mount Etna, and after some slips and snowball wars we also had the possibility to visit Taormina, where recently the G7 took place.